GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 | **Fiat**   | Debt              | Infinite                             | Central bank                               |
 | **RoboTorq**| **Energy × Time** | **Token-Adaptive (via efficiency gains)**  | **Bounded by physics + BRLA contracts**    |

-Unlike the gold standard, the RoboTorq is not strictly commodity-backed.
-Yet it can still be treated similarly.
-It is **physically defined**, rooted in thermodynamics, and tied directly to robotic labor.

-But it's also based on tokens.
-There is no standard definition of a token's size.
+**TL;DR**: Unlike gold, RoboTorq isn’t rigid — it breathes with market efficiencies, but only so much.
+- Token size can vary (humans adapt),
+- but 1 RoboTorq = 3600 TokenTorq, always.

+The Bond Network hedges swings in token efficiency using:
+- BRLA pricing
+- Fleet reserves
+- Optional Bonded Token standards (if needed)

+Result:
+- No deflationary spirals
+- No runaway inflation
+- Value tied to real work, not promises

+**That was the skim.
+Here's the fat**:

+The RoboTorq is based on physics.
+It’s physics in real life, not the textbook, frictionless surface.

+Because it’s based on **tokens**, but **1 RoboTorq = 1 kWh x 1 token = 3600 TokenTorq** is **non-negotiable**.

+**Token size?**
+It can change.
+A token is just *contextual info* a robot processes.
+No standard size — and that’s *by design*.

-It's also not yet clear whether there should be any imperative to define one, either.
+It's not yet clear whether there should be any imperative to define a standard.

+Why?
+As we get smarter, robots do more with less in some cases.
+That’s *progress*, not a bug.

-The variation in token size, interpretation, usage, and ultimately throughput in relation to the constant energy consumption allows for a less strict backing than strictly hard currencies — as we learn how to use robots more efficiently, the value of the currency can sway slightly in relation to the value created.
-One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the Ronded Robotic Labor Agreements (BRLAs) granting access to robotic labor, such that this inflationary pressure is hedged.
-A BRLA's contractual sales price also places a natural hedge against these variations occurring too quickly.
+One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the Bonded Robotic Labor Agreements (BRLAs) granting access to robotic labor, hedging this market efficiency gain.

-This isn't necessarily a bad thing, as you can see from the plans for interacting with  the dollar in the appendices, we will need a currency that can handle some sway.
+This ability sway isn't necessarily a bad thing, as you can see from the plans for interacting with the dollar in the appendices, we will need a currency that can handle some sway.

-If token size or content does become an issue, it will be necessary to define a standard Bonded Token, and Bonded Robots will only accept Bonded Tokens.

-Such a Bonded Token would need to be inherited from abstract base programming classes (ABCs) managed by the bond network, enabling standardized functionality or rate limits across use cases.
-ABCs are like a contract for programming languages, in case you're not familiar.
-The Asimov simulator is a prime testing ground for getting an early start on what such a token ABC might look like.
+But the Bond Network keeps it honest:
+- **BRLA prices** reflect real efficiency
+- **Fleet reserves** smooth shocks
+- If token throughput jumps *>30% for 90 days* → **Bonded Token vote**

-In any such case, the Bond Network's strategic fleet reserve would act as a natural hedge against wild efficiency gains: higher-performing models can't saturate the robotic workforce all at once.
-For example, if average token throughput deviates >30% from baseline across the fleet for 90 days, the Bond Network triggers a Bonded Token ABC vote.
+In any such case, the Bond Network's strategic fleet reserve would act as a natural hedge against wild efficiency gains: higher-performing models can't saturate the robotic workforce all at once if they're mixed in the pool over time.
+A BRLA's contractual sales price of items produced also places a natural hedge against these variations occurring too quickly.

-And one of the biggest problems with currencies like the Gold Standard was the strict backing, which didn't allow for changes in market efficiency quickly enough to prevent the deflationary pressures that led to bank runs.
-But 1 RoboTorq will always equal 3600 TokenTorq, which will always equal 1 token x 1 kW.
-How society can leverage a token to create value is the real question, and that's the root of what a TokenTorq is.
+This prevents:
+- **Deflation** (like gold)
+- **Gaming** (fake breakthroughs)
+- **Runaway inflation**

+**Gold failed** because it couldn’t adapt.
+**Fiat is failing** because it adapts on a whim.

 We're humans.
 The way we value things changes.
 Designing an economy for robots would be easy; they don't require a profit incentive.
 We do.

-If someone can get the same job done for fewer tokens, good for them; it sounds like they're a sharp planner.
-Why not let them profit from their one-time innovation?
-Their next Bonded Robotic Labor Agreement will factor their breakthrough into pricing that contract, and the enterprise gets a one-time win.

-Good for the Bond Network too: get the robot to the next job site faster.
-If that same enterprise makes "breakthroughs" every time they win a BRLA?
-Then maybe there's gaming, and the system can investigate — more on gaming the system in other ways (and the consequences of getting caught) later.

-For now, the point is this: The subjective market value that humans place on the RoboTorq will change with time, but the *meaningful physical definition* of the RoboTorq may not.
-The RoboTorq is the first functionally defined **physics-based unit of economic value**.

-In fact, these currencies already exist.
-It's just that nobody has started tracking them yet because they hadn't been discovered until recently.
+The RoboTorq lets us — while keeping **1 RoboTorq = 3600 TokenTorq**.

+It adapts *just enough* — because **humans do**.

+If someone does the job with **fewer tokens**?
+- Good.
+They win once.
+- Next contract?
+Market adjusts.
+- Robot moves on to make more money for you at the next job site.

+*The RoboTorq is the first physics-based unit of economic value.*

-The RoboTorq definition doesn’t standardize the token by default.
-It standardizes the physics — and lets humans do what they do best: adapt.
+It doesn’t standardize the token.
+- It standardizes the **physics**.
+- Let's humans do what we do best: adapt.

+**Quick Recap**:
+- Backed by watts and seconds, not gold or debt
+- Adapts to smarter robots
+- Stable by design — no central bank required
+- You own a slice of every kWh of robot labor

 ---